mogelbrod/kirby-copy-files/README.md

-# kirby-clone-page
+# kirby-copy-files
-Clone page dashboard widget for Kirby panel
+Dashboard widget for Kirby panel that allows users to copy (clone) existing pages and files.